ENTC18/SLRC-School-Category/EASY/Easy Task6/README.md

 # Task Description

-*Provide a full description of the task here.*

 Create a 6cm*6cm*6cm cube of mass 200g.
 (Note – You should apply physics).
 Place a distance sensor at the middle of a face of the cube.
 Range of the sensor is 20cm-400cm.
 Box will be placed on a flat surface of a robot with 3600 view angles.
 Robot will revolve around its axis at a fixed angular velocity